-The roadside inspection is a primary force which ensures that CMV vehicles and drivers operate safely on the highways.
-In a continuing effort to employ performance based strategies that will reduce the number of CMV crashes, one of the most effective remains the roadside inspection program.
-The roadside inspection program employs a degree of selection randomness, which serves as a strong compliance incentive to all motor carriers and their drivers.
-Additionally, data collected from the roadside inspection effort provides important information of compliance trends, which enables the appropriate allocation of resources.
-The roadside inspection program is also an integral part of the compliance review program.
-Unsafe carrier management and safety practices identified at roadside are tracked and evaluated through federal data bases for further carrier review.
-The roadside inspection program is also an effective means of identifying hazardous material carriers that operate unsafely in the state, and ensures that violators are brought into compliance through enforcement of the Federal Motor Carrier Safety Regulations and Hazardous Material Regulations.
-Additionally, inspectors seek overloaded CMVs, in an effort to protect the motoring public from dangerous vehicles and unqualified drivers.
+The roadside inspection is a primary force that ensures that CMV vehicles and drivers operate safely on the highways.
+In a continuing effort to employ performance-based strategies to reduce CMV crashes, one of the most effective remains the roadside inspection program.
+The roadside inspection program employs a degree of selection randomness, which serves as a strong compliance incentive for all motor carriers and their drivers.
+Additionally, data collected from the roadside inspection effort provides important information on compliance trends, enabling appropriate resource allocation.
+The roadside inspection program is also integral to the compliance review program.
+For further carrier review, unsafe carrier management and safety practices identified at the roadside are tracked and evaluated through federal databases.
+The roadside inspection program is also an effective means of identifying hazardous material carriers that operate unsafely in the state and ensures that violators are brought into compliance through enforcement of the Federal Motor Carrier Safety Regulations and Hazardous Material Regulations.